UTMath: Math Evaluation with Unit Test via Reasoning-to-Coding Thoughts: Experiment

 \subsection{Experimental Setup}

-Here, we consider the closed-source models, i.e., GPT-3.5-Turbo/GPT-4o from OpenAI~\cite{GPT4o}, Claude-3.5-Sonnet~\cite{Claude3.5}, Gemini-1.5-Pro~\cite{reid2024gemini}, as well as the open-source models, i.e., LLaMA-3.1~\cite{dubey2024llama}, Qwen2.5~\cite{Qwen2.5}, Qwen2.5-Math~\cite{Qwen2.5-Math}, DeepSeek-V2.5~\cite{bi2024deepseek}.
+Here, we consider the closed-source models, i.e., GPT-3.5-Turbo, GPT-4o, o1-mini and o1-preview from OpenAI~\cite{GPT4o}, Claude-3.5-Sonnet~\cite{Claude3.5}, Gemini-1.5-Pro~\cite{reid2024gemini}, as well as the open-source models, i.e., LLaMA-3.1~\cite{dubey2024llama}, Qwen2.5~\cite{Qwen2.5}, Qwen2.5-Math~\cite{Qwen2.5-Math}, DeepSeek-V2.5~\cite{bi2024deepseek}.
 The metric pass$@1$ is calculated as the average result over 5 run times.
 We run all evaluations in a laptop with CPU Intel(R) Core(TM) i7-10750H CPU @ 2.60GHz.